l0g1c-80m8/3d-drone-estimation/README.md

 #### `config` Directory ####

 In the `config` directory, in addition to finding the configuration files for your controller and your estimator, you will also see configuration files for each of the simulations.
-For this project, you will be working with simulations 06 through 11 and you may find it insightful to take a look at the configuration for the simulation.
+In this project, we address scenarios 06 through 11 in the simulation.

 As an example, if we look through the configuration file for scenario 07, we see the following parameters controlling the sensor: